nhsengland/it-standards/README.md

 Devices being used to make amendments will need [Git](https://git-scm.com/) installed.

 Standard development type tools can be used to manage the change process.
 Many people will have a favourite code editor that supports Markdown such as [Microsoft Visual Studio Code](https://code.visualstudio.com/) (which is free for all use and available on different platforms).
-VS Code has a number of extensions that support management of GitHub repositories.
+VS Code has a number of [extensions that support management of GitHub repositories](https://code.visualstudio.com/docs/editor/github).

+For anyone who wants something more visual than a text editor, [Typora](https://typora.io/) is recommended.
+Typora provides a visual editor (WYSIWYG) making edits much easier for non-coders.

 ## Copyright and License